Shah Alam Community Forest: Development plans

-There are several proposals and ongoing developments in SACF.
-These include parts of the forest that are zoned for housing, a road, and a cemetery.
+Numerous proposals and ongoing developments are underway in SACF, encompassing designated zones for housing, a road, and a cemetery.
 Menteri Besar of Selangor, Amirudin Shari, said that part of the forest has been allocated to the state-agency Selangor State Development Corporation.
-NGOs SACFS and Pertubuhan Pelindung Khazanah Alam (PEKA) have challenged these plans.
+NGOs such as SACFS and Pertubuhan Pelindung Khazanah Alam (PEKA) have challenged these plans, as there were already at least 12 roadkill incidents of tapirs while attempting to cross the B49 highway, also known as Persiaran Mokhtar Dahari, which was constructed in 2003.